johanneskastl/teleport_with_vagrant_libvirt/README.md

 ## Cleaning up

 When tearing down the machines, the files for the self-signed SSL CA are not being deleted automatically.
 You can remove them, if you do no longer need them, by using `rm -r ansible/Teleport_demo_CA/`.

+## License

+BSD-3-Clause

+## Author Information

+I am Johannes Kastl, reachable via git@johannes-kastl.de